hayk314/visualization/README.md

 1. Tokenize the given file and compute the frequency  of each token
     - This is the first step of processing the textual input.
 We read a text file, strip off all the punctuation and consider each word, including those joined with a hyphen, as separate **tokens**, that is words to appear in the final cloud.
 We keep a separate list of **stop-words** (such as `and`, `but`,...) and remove these words from the list of tokens.
 The list of stop-words is a separate  file called `stop-words.txt` and one may change the list if necessary.
 We do not apply case-folding, however, we use some heuristic grouping rules, such as if a token appears both uppercase and lowercase in the text, we change the uppercase  versions to lowercase.
 We also replace the plurals of nouns with singulars, but in a rather crude way by just stripping off the last `s` from a token if the same token appears without `s` in the text.
 For instance, if both `word` and `words` appear in the list of tokens, we replace all instances of `words` by `word`.
 Of course, one may use techniques from `natural language processing` (**NLP**) with the `nltk` module of python to work with the text in a more intelligent way.
 Applying **NLP** techniques, however, is not the primary goal in at the present.
 All in all this step returns a list of tokens together with the frequencies at which they appear in the text, where tokens are sorted in decreasing order of their frequencies.
-This is the job of the file called `fileReader.py`.
+This is the job of the `file_reader.py` and `tokenizer.py` modules.

 2. Normalization of the tokens

     - The aim of normalization is to determine the font size of the final tokens.
 We let `m = min(frequency)`, `M = max(frequency)` and depending on the ratio `M/m`, we linearly scale the range `[m,M]` to some new range `[a,b]` in order to emphasize the effect of one word appearing more frequently than another.
 At this stage, we get a list of `Token` class instances where

     ```python
    class Token:
         """
             encapsulate the main information on a token into a single class
             Token here represents a word to be placed on canvas for the final wordle Image